Henry Darger: Themes and influences

 Although he likely wrote more material than he read, Darger read a wide variety of books.
 His reliance on bricolage for his art also extends to his written work.
-Entire chapters of In The Realms of the Unreal are taken from other works with slight modification; appropriated works include the 17th century Christian text The Pilgrim's Progress and the 1920s adventure novel The Flaming Forest.
-Darger's writing style show some influence from classic children's literature, using relatively basic prose interrupted occasionally by more ornate expression.
-He borrowed characters and situations from children's books such as Heidi, Bobbsey Twins, Alice's Adventures in Wonderland, and The Wonderful Wizard of Oz, as well as comics such as Mutt and Jeff.
-Uncle Tom's Cabin, an 1852 anti-slavery novel by Harriet Beecher Stowe, is one of the biggest influences on his work; Darger frequently compares killed girls to one of its protagonists, the young Evangeline St. Clair.
-The character of St. Clair herself appears in The Realms of the Unreal, having converted to Catholicism and escaped from the Glandelinians.
+Entire chapters of In the Realms of the Unreal are taken from other works with slight modification; appropriated works include the 17th-century Christian text The Pilgrim's Progress and James Oliver Curwood's 1920s adventure novel The Flaming Forest.
+Darger's writing style shows some influence from classic children's literature, using relatively basic prose interrupted occasionally by more ornate expression.
+He borrowed characters and situations from children's books such as Heidi, the Bobbsey Twins novels, Alice's Adventures in Wonderland, and The Wonderful Wizard of Oz, as well as comics such as Mutt and Jeff.
+Uncle Tom's Cabin, an 1852 anti-slavery novel by Harriet Beecher Stowe, is one of the biggest influences on his work; Darger frequently compares killed girls to one of its protagonists, the young Evangeline St. Clare.
+The character of Evangeline herself appears in The Realms of the Unreal, having converted to Catholicism and escaped from the Glandelinians.

 Some scholars have theorized that Darger was homosexual or transgender.
-He likely had some familiarity with homosexuality—he owned the 1928 book Condemned to Devil's Island, which portrays sexual relationships between men—and frequently featured crossdressing male and female characters in his works.
+He likely had some familiarity with homosexuality—he owned the 1928 book Condemned to Devil's Island, which portrays sexual relationships between men, and he frequently featured cross-dressing male and female characters in his works.
 Author Jim Elledge, in his 2013 biography Henry Darger, Throwaway Boy, posits that Schloeder was Darger's life partner.
 Further Adventures in Chicago features an ostensibly male character who wishes they were born female, on which Darger comments that he himself "knows quite a number of boys who would give anything to have been born a girl".
-Bonesteel theorized that the depiction of girls with penises may point to Darger having had gender dysphoria, although also suggested that they may be due to a desire to give them a symbol of masculine identity, or that he was simply unaware of female genitalia.
-His depictions of crossdressing and transsexual elements may take inspiration from Princess Ozma from the Oz series, a character magically transformed into a boy as an infant but destined to become the queen of Oz.
+Bonesteel theorized that the depiction of girls with penises may point to Darger having had gender dysphoria, although he also suggested that they may be due to a desire to give them a symbol of masculine identity, or that he was simply unaware of female genitalia.
+His depictions of cross-dressing and transsexual elements may take inspiration from Princess Ozma from the Oz series, a character magically transformed into a boy as an infant but destined to become the queen of Oz.